A Concept for Continuous Offshore Awareness

 Zone-Based Alert Monitoring

-ShoreVize provides operators with a live status view of the entire buoy array.
+ShoreVize is designed to provide operators with a live status view of the entire buoy array.

 Each buoy reports its operational state in real time.
 Green indicates normal conditions.
 Red indicates detected large marine presence within the defined coverage zone.